Relating Different Definitions of Linear Series on Tropical Curves: Preliminaries

 \begin{lemma}\cite[Proposition~4.1]{eriksson2000combinatorial} Two totally rankable dot arrays $P$ and $P'$ have the same rank array if and only if $P \backslash R(P) \subseteq P' \subseteq P \cup R(P)$.
 In particular, every totally rankable dot array contains a unique permutation array. \end{lemma}

-So, permutation arrays are the minimal totally rankable dot arrays.
+By Lemma \ref{Lem:Totally-Rankable-Arrays-Have-A-Permutation-Array}, permutation arrays are the minimal totally rankable dot arrays.
 For $d=1$, a permutation array is just an array of dimension one with every point dotted.
-For $d=2$, a permutation array is a permutation matrix.
-An example for $d=3$ is given in Figure $\ref{Fig:totally-rankable-dot-array}$, as this totally rankable dot array has no redundant points.
-One class of examples that Eriksson and Linusson introduce are the \textit{sparse permutation arrays}, which are arrays in which every $[r]^{d-1}$-subarray contains exactly one dot.
-We note that all dimension $2$ permutation arrays are sparse permutation arrays.
+For $d=2$, a permutation array is the set of nonzero elements of a permutation matrix.
+Figure $\ref{Fig:totally-rankable-dot-array}$ shows an example for $d=3$, as this totally rankable dot array has no redundant points.

+Eriksson and Linusson also introduce \textit{sparse permutation arrays}, which are arrays with exactly $r+1$ elements.
+Note that all dimension $2$ permutation arrays are sparse permutation arrays.
 The \textit{redundant closure} of a permutation array $P$ is $\overline{P} = P \cup R(P)$.
-By definition, to obtain the redundant closure of a permutation array $P$, one adds all of the points of $[r]^d$ obtained by applying the meet operation to subsets of $P$.
-This will be a useful fact when proving Theorem \ref{Thm:Local-Arrays-are-Permutation-Arrays}.
+By definition, to obtain the redundant closure of a permutation array $P$, add all of the points of $[r+1]^d$ obtained by applying the meet operation to subsets of $P$.
+Figure \ref{Fig:redundant-closure} provides the redundant closure of Figure \ref{Fig:totally-rankable-dot-array}, with redundant points at $(1,1,1)$ and $(1,2,2)$.